History of Kyiv (1362–1657): 15th century

-After Vytautas' death in 1430, the elected Grand Duke of Lithuania Švitrigaila began a policy of breaking the union with Poland and restoring the independence of the Grand Duchy of Lithuania and Rus' (Ruthenia).
+After Vytautas' death in 1430, the elected Grand Duke of Lithuania Švitrigaila began a policy of breaking the union with Poland and restoring the independence of the Grand Duchy of Lithuania and Rus'.
 Kiev became the main base of Prince Švitrigaila's 'Ruthenian party' on the eve of the Lithuanian Civil War (1432–1438).
-As a result of this war, Kiev, Siveria, Volhynia, Podolia (Podillia), Polotsk (Polatsk), Smolensk and other Ruthenian lands united into the Grand Duchy of Ruthenia (1432–1435), independent from Kraków and Vilnius, and recognised the authority of Švitrigaila.
-In 1435, Švitrigaila lost the Battle of Wiłkomierz (Vilkomir) against his rival Sigismund Kęstutaitis, resulting in the collapse of the Grand Duchy of Ruthenia and the Principality of Kiev.
+As a result of this war, Kiev, Siveria, Volhynia, Podolia, Polotsk, Smolensk and other Ruthenian lands united into the Grand Duchy of Ruthenia (1432–1435), independent from Kraków and Vilnius, and recognised the authority of Švitrigaila.
+In 1435, Švitrigaila lost the Battle of Wiłkomierz against his rival Sigismund Kęstutaitis, resulting in the collapse of the Grand Duchy of Ruthenia and the Principality of Kiev.
 In 1436, the people of Kiev rebelled, and in the same year, the Kievan voivode Yursha defeated the Lithuanian army near Kiev.
 Nevertheless, Švitrigaila was losing his influence in the Ruthenian principalities, and attempted to reconcile with Poland in September 1437: he would reign the lands that still supported him (chiefly Kiev and Volhynia) and after his death the territories would pass to the King of Poland.
 However, the Polish Senate did not ratify this treaty under strong protest from Sigismund Kęstutaitis. Švitrigaila retreated to Moldavia in 1438.